developer-zebra/developer-zebra-site/how_to_techdoc.md

 ## Add an MX version to Android Studio

+As of EMDK 7.1, EMDK plug-ins are distributed through the JCenter repository, making these steps obsolete.

 * On a Mac, open the folder: "/users/shared/Symbol EMDK for Android/wizard/DSD"
 * Create a folder for the new MX version, following the existing naming convention
 * Copy the new DSDs to the new folder